samdev-team/sam-devteam.github.io/README.md

-# SAM Development Team github.io website
+# SAM-Devteam github.io

-Amongasideshehehgpg?
+The css is really bad.